islam-mohammed/PayFlow/README.md

 ## About

-This implementation is part of my work for **GovAssist** company, focusing on a card application that integrates modern payment solutions with a scalable and maintainable architecture.
+This implementation is part of my work for a previous company, focusing on a card application that integrates modern payment solutions with a scalable and maintainable architecture.